 Since cannabis has negligible harmful effects, it seems like a good idea to legalize, as it is predicted there will be a reduction in people binge drinking alcohol, and there is a very high number of people in the UK over-consuming alcohol.

 This point is absolute nonsense.
 Canada have seen a decrease in underage consumption since legalization, so too have the USA.

 A legal system would make it far harder for underage users to obtain cannabis, yet an illegal dealer won’t ask them for I.D.

 So what evidence for underage cannabis use increasing do large media companies have again?
 Oh yeah, none!

 Had to chuckle when I read this part of the Telegraph’s article.
 What is so bad about “home grows” that the big media companies seem to think will need policing?
 You don’t see hobby beer brewers getting raided by police for brewing and consuming their own beer!
 Obviously, home grown cannabis won’t be sold in the high street shops if it has not been regulated and licensed..

-Canada as a massive experiment
+Canada as an experiment